 First, take the SkyCab to the top!
 When you enter, you will have to leave any water bottles you may have with you to the side for collection when you come down.

 Funnily, my husband had to hand over his bottle bought from the shop, but I was allowed to keep my refillable bottle.

 Pay at the top for the Sky Bridge, and spend some time there too.
 Make sure you get a photo while on one of the glass sections of the bridge.

 When you come down, visit the extra attractions included on your ticket – SkyDome, SkyRex and the 3D Art.
 If you are short on time, skip the first two and just visit the 3D Art.

 Get your cameras out and get some great photos with these great artworks that make you look like you are right in the scene.

 Spend some time browsing through the Oriental Village.
 Perhaps pick up some souvenirs of your trip so far.

 Eat lunch at one of the food outlets.
 There are plenty to choose from, ranging from western-style restaurants to traditional Malay food in the food court.

 Tip: I suggest arriving as the Cable Car opens to beat the crowds.
 It will also mean you are finished in this area before the heat of the day really hits.

 Get dinner at one of the many restaurants along the beach or Jalan Pantai Cenang.
-Perhaps try the D’Grill Seafood restaurant on the beach, then head to the nearby Nest Rooftop BYOB Cafe for views of the sunset or a drink before calling it a day.
+Perhaps try the The Cliff Restaurant for a seafood dinner, then head to the nearby Kalut Cafe N Bar on the beach for views of the sunset and a drink before calling it a day.